ece521/ece521.github.io/_contents/02-annoucements.md

 ---

- - **Mar 27,  1:34pm**: The assignment 4 pdf handout is out on the course website.
+ - **Mar 27,  1:34pm**: The assignment 4 handout is posted on the course website.
 The due date is April 9th midnight, 2017.
 You have more than two weeks to complete this assignment.

  - **Mar 8,  12:45pm**: The assignment 3 pdf handout and the related dataset is out on the course website.
 The due date is Mar 24th midnight, 2017.
 You have more than two weeks to complete this assignment.